simonthum/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-:white_check_mark: **GOOD** This example uses `Task.FromResult` to return the trivially computed value.
+:heavy_check_mark: **GOOD** This example uses `Task.FromResult` to return the trivially computed value.
 It does not use any extra threads as a result.

 ```C#
 public class MyLibrary